 Witt O'Brien's has decades of proven experience in emergency management planning and program development.
 We understand all aspects and phases of emergency management.
 We have been key partners in developing many of the principles, standards, and best practices that serve as a foundation for emergency management today.
 In partnership with you, we will produce succinct, clear, understandable, and actionable emergency plans, exercises, and goals that will directly improve the resiliency of your community.
 These planning efforts will result in a better coordinated effort to successfully respond to and recovery from disaster events that may impact the City in the future.
-We have highly respected, qualified emergency management exercise and planning needs.
+We have highly respected, qualified emergency management professionals who will develop your emergency plans and meet your other emergency management exercise and planning needs.